feldmanjonm/synthetic-audio/README.md

 For a stereo resynth, call KST_stereo.m or KST_realstereo.m

 Note that in order to run this software, Matlab is required along with the signal processing toolbox.
 Note also that the standard sample rate for this project is 48 kHz.
 Other sample rates should work but have not been thoroughly tested.

+Also use a 2-track sound editor like Sound Studio or Audacity to play the output sound files.